ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 You’re Coveting Way Too Much of Your Neighbors’ Shit so I’m Adding Two More Misquotes of Your Favorite Movies by Hans Olo
-HR Demands a Stronger Password To Open This Cave Than “Open Sesame” My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend Proposed Replacements for the NBA Sneaker Squeak
+HR Demands a Stronger Password To Open This Cave Than “Open Sesame” My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend #goahead Proposed Replacements for the NBA Sneaker Squeak
-Ways To Say Goodbye After Running Into Friends You've Already Said Bye To Frequently Asked Questions About Answering These Riddles Three I Came Here To Eat Ass and Chew Bubble Gum and I’m So Sorry for Not Considering the Order of Operations Welcome to the World, Son, You’re Gonna Need To Save a Lot of Spare Shirt Buttons Disco-Golf Is Back!
+Ways To Say Goodbye After Running Into Friends You've Already Said Bye To Frequently Asked Questions About Answering These Riddles Three I Came Here To Eat Ass and Chew Bubble Gum and I’m So Sorry for Not Considering the Order of Operations Welcome to the World, Son, You’re Gonna Need To Save a Lot of Spare Shirt Buttons Disco-Golf Is Back! #goahead
 The Heyday of Hotcake-Selling Is Over
-Ten Irritating Habits of the Most Successful People You Know Wile E. Coyote Reviews the ACME Product Catalog
+Ten Irritating Habits of the Most Successful People You Know #goahead Wile E. Coyote Reviews the ACME Product Catalog
 As a Cyclist Arrested for DUI I’m Just Glad We’re Taking Bike Lanes Seriously